 You claim, “I’m only concerned.
 Isn’t that okay?”

-If you answer yes, you may see sin in another person’s life, you know sin has consequences.
-If that is the case, you can hope, pray, and encourage, and perhaps exhort and rebuke.
-You do those things, because you know God has asked you to “speak the truth in love” (Ephesians 4:15).
+If you answer yes, you may see sin in another person’s life, knowing sin has consequences.
+If that is the case, you can hope, pray, encourage, and perhaps exhort and rebuke.
+You do those things because you know God has asked you to “speak the truth in love” (Ephesians 4:15).
 You are not doing this to be the Jr. Holy Spirit in their life – you do it because it is pursuing their best.